OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 ![Eight](./doc_resources/chartless.track.png)

 The web UI is customizable at will.
 Above is an example of the ChartlessMap WebComponent.
-In case this is good enough for you, the eInk screen can become optional.
+In case this is good enough for you, the e-ink screen can become optional.

 And as soon as you have a configuration that fits your needs, do make a backup of your SD card...